-The Officers of the Association shall be a President, President-Elect, Vice President, and a Treasurer.
-The duties of the Officers shall be as follows:
+The Officers of the Association shall be a President, President-Elect, and Vice President for Membership, Vice President for Finance, and Vice President for Internal Affairs and Secretary.
+(2008) The duties of the Officers shall be as follows:

 THE PRESIDENT-The President shall be the Senior Elected Officer of the Association, an ex-officio member of all committees (except the Nominations Committee), and the official representative and spokesperson for the Association.
-The President shall be responsible for presiding over all meetings of the Board of Trustees and the Executive Committee.
+The President shall be responsible for presiding over all meetings of the Board of Trustees.
 The President shall be responsible for training the President-Elect in the duties and responsibilities as the senior elected officer of the Association.
 The President shall take a one-year leave-of-absence from his/her medical training to serve in a full-time capacity with the Association.
 Remuneration in the form of a salary is paid to the President, commensurate with 85% of the sum received by a first-year postgraduate resident of the Washington, D.C. area.
 (2003) (2007)

-The President shall not be eligible to apply for a fulltime salaried staff position with the AMSA Association or Foundation, including a Student Office Staff position or National President, for a period of three (3) full years after they complete their duties.
+The President shall not be eligible to apply for a fulltime salaried staff position with the AMSA Association or Foundation, including a Student Office Fellow position or National President, for a period of three (3) full years after they complete their duties.
 (2006)

 THE PRESIDENT-ELECT-The President-Elect shall be in training for the duties and responsibilities of the senior elected officers of the Association, a nonvoting member of the Board of Trustees and ex-officio (nonvoting) member of the Executive Committee.
-The President-Elect will have a two-week in-person transition period during the early weeks of May following his/ her election.
+The President-Elect will have a two-week in-person transition period during the early weeks of May following his/her election.
 (2003)

-THE VICE PRESIDENT-The Vice President shall carry out those duties and responsibilities assigned to him/her by the Board of Trustees or the House of Delegates and shall be responsible for the conduct of the meetings of the Board of Trustees and the Executive Committee in the absence of the President.
+THE VICE PRESIDENT FOR MEMBERSHIP-The Vice President for Membership shall carry out those duties and responsibilities assigned to him/her by the Board of Trustees (BOT) or the House of Delegates and shall be responsible for the conduct of the meetings of the BOT in the absence of the President.

-The function and role of the Vice President encompasses the following areas:
+The function and role of the Vice President for Membership encompasses the following areas:

 - 1. Plan and oversee the annual Chapters Officers Conference and to have an active role in planning additional leadership training activities throughout the year; (2000) - 2.
 Plan membership recruitment activities in conjunction with the President; (2000) - 3.
-Provide direct leadership to a strategic priority of the association as determined by the Board of Trustees; (2000) - 4.
-Act as a resource for the Regional Conference Coordinators in collaboration with the respective Regional Trustees and Regional Programming Coordinator; (2000)
+Provide direct leadership to a strategic priority of the association as determined by the BOT; (2000) - 4.
+Act as a resource for the Regional Conference Coordinators in collaboration with the respective Regional Directors and Regional Programming Coordinator; (2000) - 5.
+In collaboration with the BOT, presiding over all meetings of the Board of Regional Directors.
+(2008) - 6.
+Representing the Board of Regional Directors on the BOT.
+(2008)